Robertpokane/bandwebsite/README.md

 <li>notice apearing on the top of the home page that all first time orders have an instant 33% discount</li>
 </ul>

-<p>After carefull consideration if have decided on a number of features to include for the opening versions of my project and what can be implimented for the future versions.</p>
+<p>After carefull consideration I have decided on a number of features to include for the opening versions of my project and what can be implimented for the future versions.</p>

-For the initial version of my project I have implimented a news setion in the Index page, right now it is filled with Lorem text as this is a proof
+<p>For the initial version of my project I have implimented a news setion in the Index page, right now it is filled with Lorem text as to give the band an idea as to what it is going to look like.</p>

 <b>UX</b>